stevekindt/Weather-Dashboard/README.md

 # Weather-Dashboard
-User Story
-AS A traveler
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

-Acceptance Criteria
-GIVEN a weather dashboard with form inputs
-WHEN I search for a city
-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+This application seeks to use the Open Weather API to allow a user to search weather for a given city in order to plan a trip.
+When the user inputs a city and clicks the search button, the current weather for that city populates.
+This information includes the city name, date, an icon representing the weather conditions, the temperature, the humidity, the wind speed, and the UV index.
+The UV index is color coded to indicate whether conditions are favorable, moderate, or severe.

-WHEN I view the UV index
-THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
+Future weather conditions for the city are represented via a 5 day forecast that displays the date, an icon representing weather conditions, the temperature, and the humidity.

-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city
+Previously-searched cities are maintained in local storage and accessed via a search history list on the left of the screen.
+When the user clicks on a city from a previous search, they are presented with the weather conditions from the current moment.

+This application utilizes AJAX and moment.js